FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Introduction

-The coding-enabled communication protocol, at the core of \sys, has been seamlessly integrated into the whole life-cycle of cross-silo FL to address the challenges from WAN communications.
-For limited WAN bandwidth between silos, \sys encodes model weights into redundant data blocks, structuring multiple transmission paths between the source and the sink through client-to-client communication, utilizing the idle bandwidth in cross-silo FL networks.
-The coding redundancy enables cross-silo FL to tolerate heterogeneous and bottleneck links by adaptively choosing faster links to retrieve encoded data blocks and recover model weights without being blocked by slow or faulty links.
-Besides, \sys allows clients to relay their neighbors' encoded data blocks to the server and pre-aggregate with their own blocks.
-Pre-aggregating data blocks at the client side further reduces the upward bandwidth consumption to the server.

-Meanwhile, \sys's adaptive redundancy algorithm establishes a minimum level of coding redundancy to ensure resilience against network fluctuations. \sys gradually reduces the redundancy when the performance is stable.
-When performance fluctuations are detected, \sys promptly restores high redundancy to maintain effective communication, which effectively avoid network bottlenecks and fluctuations in cross-silo FL networks.
+The coded communication protocol, at the core of \sys, has been seamlessly integrated into the whole life cycle of cross-silo FL to address the challenges of WAN communications.
+To mitigate the impact of limited WAN bandwidth between data silos, \sys encodes the model weights into redundant data blocks, structuring multiple transmission paths between sources and sinks through client-to-client communication, utilizing the idle bandwidth in cross-silo FL networks.
+The coding redundancy enables cross-silo FL to tolerate heterogeneous and bottleneck links by adaptively selecting faster links to retrieve encoded data blocks.
+This mechanism ensures that model weights can be efficiently recovered without being blocked by slow or faulty links.
+Besides, \sys allows clients to forward encoded data blocks from their neighbors to the server and pre-aggregate with their own blocks.
+The client-side pre-aggregation further reduces the upward bandwidth consumption to the server.
+Meanwhile, \sys's adaptive redundancy algorithm establishes a minimum level of coding redundancy to ensure resilience against network fluctuations. \sys gradually reduces the redundancy when performance is stable.
+When performance fluctuations are detected, \sys promptly restores high redundancy to maintain efficient communication, effectively avoiding network bottlenecks and fluctuations in cross-silo FL networks.

 Our main contributions are as follows: